DreamOfTheRedChamber/leetcode/README.md

 * space efficiency in boolean array: Boolean[] -> boolean[] -> BitSet

 #### Array <a id="ds-array"></a>
+* Common techniques used in circular arrays
+  - double the array to 2n by concatenating original array to the end and then apply a sliding window of size n on it (whether is a sorted rotated array)
+  - invert the sign of the array (circular array maximum sum)
+  - break the circle (house robber II)

 #### String <a id="ds-string"></a>
 * Only alphabetic characters, ascii characters, or any characters